idea-statica/iom/README.md

 There is the documentation of the older IOM [v10.1](https://idea-statica.github.io/iom/iom-api/v10.1/index.html).

+There is the documentation of the older IOM [v10.0](https://idea-statica.github.io/iom/iom-api/v10.0/index.html).

 IDEA Open Model is  also available as the nuget package : https://www.nuget.org/packages/IdeaStatiCa.OpenModel/